whanyu1212/polars-sharing-materials/slides.md

 ```
 <br>

-Remark: By reducing the <span style="background-color: yellow; color: black;">frequency of materialization</span>, you minimize the number of times data is physically shuffled, sorted, or aggregated across the network or disk, which can be very time-consuming
+Remark: By reducing the <u>frequency of materialization</u>, you minimize the number of times data is physically shuffled, sorted, or aggregated across the network or disk, which can be very time-consuming

 <style>